ngs-docs/2018-ggg201b/lab6-rnaseq/README.md

 Learning objectives:

-@CTB
+1. Go through an RNAseq quantification and differential expression pipeline!

-1. Dig into some statistical thoughts.
+2. Break the pipeline down into steps.

-2. Think about the pipeline, and maybe the github.
+3. Dig into some statistical thoughts.

 ## Running an RNAseq analysis.

 0. Start up a new cloud instance; m1.medium is probably fine for this.

-1. Installing Jupyter Notebook and run Terminal.
+1. Install Jupyter Notebook and run Terminal.

 ```
 pip install jupyter